-The McCloud Judgment
+The McCloud Judgement

 The "McCloud judgment" refers to a legal challenge in relation to historic benefit changes for all public sector schemes being age discriminatory.
 The Government has accepted that remedies are required for all public sector pension schemes and a consultation was issued in July 2020 including a proposed remedy for the LGPS.
 The key feature of the proposed remedy was to extend the final salary underpin to a wider group of members for service up to 31 March 2022.
+This applies to all members who were active on or before 31 March 2012 and who either remain active or left service after 1 April 2014.
+The figures above allow for the impact of the judgment based on the proposed remedy.